Distinction of the Steinberg representation and the dual group of a symmetric space

-When we restrict $\pi$ to a single hyper edge it is injective on the set of orbits of minimal dimension in the hyper edge, this is because the hyper edge correspondence to Borel orbits on a spherical variety of $PGL_2$.
-And for any of such variety passing to algebraic closer is injective on closed orbits (see \cite{knop} for the description of these varieties and their Borel orbits).
+It is enough to show that the restriction of $\pi$ to a single hyper-edge is injective on the set of orbits of minimal dimension in the hyper-edge.
+This holds because the vertices in the hyper-edge correspond to Borel orbits on a spherical variety of $PGL_2$.
+And for any such variety passing to the algebraic closer is injective on closed orbits (see \cite{knop} for the description of these varieties and their Borel orbits).

-What is left to show, is that $\pi$ can't glue two different hyper edges.
-This follows from the rationality of Knop's action (see proposition 3.6.1 in \cite{unramified}). \end{proof}